apache/echarts-handbook/contents/en/application/chart-types/bar/basic-bar.md

 };
 ```

 In this case, the x-axis is under the category type.
-Therefore, you should enter the tick labels into 'xAxis'.
+Therefore, you should enter the tick labels into `xAxis`.
 Meanwhile, the data type of the y-axis is numerical.
-The range of the y-axis will be generated automatically.
+The range of the y-axis will be generated automatically by the `data` in `series`.

 ## Multi-series Bar Chart

-You may use 'series' to represent a group of related data.
-To show multiple series in the same chart, you need to add one more array under the 'series'.
+You may use a series to represent a group of related data.
+To show multiple series in the same chart, you need to add one more array under the `series`.

 <!-- embed -->
 ```js